-In order to create a prototype of the split lock washer on the dental implant screw, a lock washer will be ordered with the specific design dimensions and material from a company- either Protolabs located in Minnesota or Sculpteo located in France- to 3D print it.
+In order to create a prototype of the split lock washer on the dental implant screw, a lock washer can be ordered in the future with the specific design dimensions and material from a company- either Protolabs located in Minnesota or Sculpteo located in France- to 3D print it.
 Both companies are able to provide a quote after a STL file is uploaded.
-Based on the initial evaluations from both companies, we will then work with the company that provides a better fit in terms of cost, timeline, ease of fabrication, and access to the desired metal.
+Due to multiple companies providing expensive quotes with washers priced at about \$60 each, the direction of the project was shifted.
+It would not be economical to test to failure with washers of this price, especially considering that they may not be manufactured as expected.